ReemAljunaibi/stellr-help-docs/docs/scoring/index.md

   <h2 class="h2 text-accent-secondary">Engagement Scoring</h2>

   <p class="body text-gray-dark">
-    Scoring helps track the quality of engagement with institutions across various stages.
+    Scoring helps track the quality of engagement with <a href="/institutions" class="text-accent-secondary underline">institutions</a> across various stages.
 Each stage has a customized scorecard designed to evaluate alignment, relevance, and strategic fit.
   </p>

   ### 1. Engagement Stages